katrushenkov/KARBS/README.md

 KARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.

-KARBS was originally intended to be run on a fresh install of Arch Linux, and provides you with a fully configured diving-board for work or more customization.
-But KARBS also works on already configured systems *and* other Arch-based distros such as Manjaro and Parabola (although Parabola, which uses slightly different repositories might miss one or two minor programs).
+LARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

 ## Customization